|Position:||Associate Head Coach|

 Patrick Rowan, a former volunteer assistant for the Huskers and a long-time coach in the Nebraska Aquatics program, rejoined the Nebraska staff in 2012 after spending five years at Missouri.
 As an assistant for the Tigers, Rowan helped build the program into one of the nation’s top 15 programs.

-Rowan, in his first year, served as the primary sprint freestyle coach in 2012-13.
-He saw the 200- and 400-yard freestyle relay teams swim school-record times at the 2013 Big Ten Championships and.
-Also under Rowan, Taryn Collura swam a school record in the 50-yard freestyle and became the first Husker to qualify for the NCAA Championships in six years.
+In his first year at Nebraska, Rowan served as the primary sprint freestyle coach in 2012-13.
+He saw the 200- and 400-yard freestyle relay teams swim school-record times at the 2013 Big Ten Championships.
+Taryn Collura swam a school record in the 50-yard freestyle and became the first Husker to qualify for the NCAA Championships in six years.

 A Nebraska native, Rowan helped orchestrate a steady rise into national prominence at Missouri.
 In his first season at MU, the Lincoln Southeast High School graduate helped the Tiger women’s team finish 38th at the 2008 NCAA Championships.
 After a 28th-place showing in 2009, the Tigers climbed to 23rd in 2011 before finishing 14th at the 2012 NCAA meet.